 Before deciding on my word for the year, I like to think back and reflect on the previous year.
 Then I like to figure out my vision for the new year (you can read about how to do that here).
 Once you have your vision, you can use it to guide you in selecting your word of the year.

-You want your word to encompass how you want to feel and who you want to be in 2018.
+You want your word to encompass how you want to feel and who you want to be in the new year.

 Sometimes you’ll just KNOW your word.
 The Universe delivers it to you like a little gift tied up with a bow.
 It’s awesome when that happens.
 That happened for me this year.